 National Museum of Singapore — This grand establishment has several stunning permanent exhibitions throughout its historical premises.
-They bring you on an immersive journey through the young country’s rise from fishing village to 21st century in a matter of a few decades.
+They bring you on an immersive journey through the young country’s rise from a fishing village to 21st-century city in just a few decades.

 The Projector — Are you a film buff and sick of expensive, soulless blockbuster movies?
 The Projector regularly screens alternative indie films from Asia to the Americas, and you can chill out with a beer or two afterwards.
 Check out the schedule here.

 ArtScience Museum — It’s easily one of the most recognisable places in the Marina Bay area, modelled after the shape of a lotus flower.
 The ArtScience exhibitions are known for their interactivity, and it’s an intoxicating one-stop destination blending the best of both art and science together from around the world.

 Explore Sentosa Island — Sentosa is the country’s self-proclaimed “State of Fun”, and we’re not gonna deny them that title.
 While entry to the famous Universal Studios Singapore might be slightly out of budget for the budget traveller, entrance to the island itself is free (if you walk in).